linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

 {{< /note >}}

-The `require` delcarations in each component ensure that:
+The `require` declarations in each component ensure that:

 -   The clone is not run until the system user and home directory have been created, and until the software package for Git has been installed.
 -   The user is not created until the group it belongs to is created.